 That one strand encodes the genetic blueprint to produce a protein (called a polyprotein).
 That stand is also used as a template to make more of itself.

-The polyprotein gets broken into the bits (peptides) that are assembled into a new virion (single virus) and includes pieces that assemble into the shell structure and pieces that have enzymatic functions to help make more of itself.
+The polyprotein gets broken into the bits (peptides) that are assembled into a new virion (single virus) and includes pieces that form the shell structure and pieces that have enzymatic functions to help replicate more of itself.

 Coronaviruses

-Some of these viruses cause the common cold and croup while others infamously cause SARS and MERS.
+Some of these viruses cause the common cold and croup, while others are infamous for causing SARS, COVID-19 and MERS.
 Coronaviruses have a layer of fat (envelope) outside their protein shell that’s embedded with club-shaped protein spiked that give them their crown-like appearance.
 They have a much bigger genome strand than the rhinoviruses.

-The coronavirus genome acts as a template used to make more of itself but also makes a range of shorter RNA strands that each serve as templates from which different proteins are produced through more complex processes.
+The coronavirus genome acts as a template to produce more copies of itself.
+Still, it also generates a range of shorter RNA strands that serve as templates for the production of different proteins through more complex processes.

 Influenza viruses

-So far we’ve talked about single-stranded genomes.
-One thread of many joined molecules the order or which determines what protein product, or structure, or function will is produced.
+So far, we’ve talked about single-stranded genomes.
+One thread of many joined molecules, the order determines what protein product, structure, or function will be produced.
 They are examples of monopartite (one part) genomes.

-Influenza viruses have multipartite (many part) genomes.
+Influenza viruses have multipartite genomes (meaning they have multiple parts).
 Their genome is the sum of its seven or eight parts.
 Each piece encodes one or more proteins.

-There are 4 known influenza virus (flu) types called influenza A virus, influenza B virus, influenza C virus and influenza D virus (shorthand: IFAV, IFBV, IFCV and IFDV).
+There are four known influenza virus (flu) types: influenza A virus, influenza B virus, influenza C virus, and influenza D virus (shorthand: IFAV, IFBV, IFCV, and IFDV).

-IFDV is a cattle and swine virus but it can infect humans exposed to an infected animal as well.
+IFDV is a cattle and swine virus, but it can also infect humans exposed to an infected animal.
 IFCV infects humans in childhood but is not identified in epidemics.
 These viruses have 7 genes.

 The flu viruses we identify most frequently are the seasonal IFAVs and IFBVs that infect humans in epidemic proportions each year.
 These have 8 genes.